 - World of Warcraft reuses the same layout for most of their caves.

 - Several cave designs have been introduced, but essentially all caves with ogres in them use a single layout, and a second layout with multiple levels accounts for most of the rest of the caves.

-- A take on this trope appears in an episode of The Simpsons, Lisa is mistakenly dropped at West Springfield Elementary, which looks exactly identical to Springfield Elementary.
+- A take on this trope appears in the The Simpsons episode "Trilogy of Error".
+Lisa is mistakenly dropped at West Springfield Elementary, which looks exactly identical to Springfield Elementary.
 One of the students notes that all schools in the area were drawn from the same floorplan.
 This is Truth in Television in some areas, especially areas with a lot of schools built at the same time.

 - In some areas of California, you're likely to find that all the elementary schools look exactly the same, minus the color they use on the outside trim of the buildings.

 - In universe, in Code Lyoko, the Season three episode Temporary Insanity had the sets of Kadic's production of Cyrano de Bergerac from the previous year's play Romeo and Juliet because of a lack of money.